5sWind/python/G. CAPS LOCK ON.md

 Problem:
 ## G. CAPS LOCK ON
-time limit per test2 seconds
+time limit per test:2 seconds

-memory limit per test64 megabytes
+memory limit per test:64 megabytes

-inputstandard input
+input:standard input

-outputstandard output
+output:standard output

 You are given a string which consists of letters and other characters.
 Convert it to uppercase, i.e., replace all lowercase letters with corresponding uppercase ones.
 Keep the rest of characters unchanged.